Super Bowl III: Namath's guarantee

-Media coverage

-Television
+Broadcasting

-The game was broadcast in the United States by NBC Sports – at the time, still a "Service of NBC News" – with Curt Gowdy handling the play-by-play duties and joined by color commentators Al DeRogatis and Kyle Rote in the broadcast booth.
+The game was broadcast in the United States by NBC.
+Curt Gowdy handled the play-by-play duties and was joined by color commentators Al DeRogatis and Kyle Rote in the broadcast booth.
 Also helping with NBC's coverage were Jim Simpson (reporting from the sidelines) and Pat Summerall, on loan from CBS (helping conduct player interviews for the pregame show, along with Rote).
 In an interview later done with NFL Films, Gowdy called it the most memorable game he ever called because of its historical significance.

 While the Orange Bowl was sold out for the game, the live telecast was not shown in Miami due to both leagues' unconditional blackout rules at the time.

-This game is thought to be the earliest surviving Super Bowl game preserved on videotape in its entirety, save for a portion of the Colts' fourth quarter scoring drive.
-The original NBC broadcast was aired as part of the NFL Network Super Bowl Classics series.

 41.66 million people in the US watched the game on television, resulting in a rating of 36 and a market share of 70.
+The original NBC broadcast was later aired as part of the NFL Network Super Bowl Classics series.

 Ceremonies and entertainment

 "Mr. Football" was the title of the pregame show, which featured marching bands playing "Mr. Touchdown, U.S.A." as people in walking footballs representing all NFL and AFL teams except the Jets and Colts were paraded, after which performers representing a Jets player and a Colts player appeared on top of a large, multi-layered, smoke topped cake.
-Astronauts of the Apollo 8 mission (Frank Borman, Jim Lovell, and William Anders), the first manned flight around the Moon, which had returned to Earth just 18 days prior to the game, then led the Pledge of Allegiance.
+Astronauts of the Apollo 8 mission (Frank Borman, Jim Lovell, and William Anders), the first crewed flight around the Moon, which had returned to Earth just 18 days prior to the game, then led the Pledge of Allegiance.
 Lloyd Geisler, first trumpeter of the Washington National Symphony Orchestra, performed the national anthem.
 The Florida A&M University band was featured during the "America Thanks" halftime show.